Twingate-Labs/tg-group-profile-manager/README.md

 This project deploys a Slackbot that allows Twingate users to manage their own group profile.

 Common use cases:
-* Switching between environments that share the same IPs or DNS names (e.g. Development, Test, Production environments)
+* Manage access to resources that share the same IP addresses or DNS names
+* Segregate access to different environments (e.g. Development, Test, Production environments)
-* Switching between resources in different geographic regions
+* Switch between resources in different geographic regions

 Profiles can be configured in JSON and access to each profile can be restricted based on group membership.
 Currently the only profile type that is supported is a `one-of` pattern that ensures a user can only be in a single group from a set of possible groups.